ilynne/bus-dashboard/README.md

 The bus dashboard displays groups of buses at stops.
 If you have a few stops close by that give you different options for routes, there is no central location to check them all.
 The Bus Dashboard fills that need.

+## Sample Application

+The application is currently deployed to https://whispering-caverns-88263.herokuapp.com.
+There is no front end at this time, but most of the routes work.
+You can test them using Postman.

 ## Planned routes

 ### Authentication: